When in Mexico, you gotta see some ancient ruins built thousands of years ago…by aliens?

 How Can I Get There?

-Tickets to the nature reserve are about 20 pesos and the entrance to the actual ruins runs around 51 pesos, so plan on about $4 USD (yes, please! ).
-Then you're free to just run around and explore.
+Tickets to get inside the nature reserve are about 20 pesos and the entrance to the actual ruins runs around 51 pesos, so plan on about $4 USD, which is a screaming deal if you ask me.
+Then you're free to just run around and explore the complex.

-You can also hire a guide (about $50 dollars per group) if you want to go that route (you'll learn a lot about the history that you wouldn't know otherwise, which is recommended).
+You can also hire a guide (about $50 dollars per group) if you want to go that route.
+You'll learn a lot about the history that you wouldn't know otherwise, which is recommended unless you've done your research beforehand.

-Just a few tips: I’d go early — the park opens at 8:00 AM and be sure to pack lots of water and sunscreen.
+Be sure to pack lots of water and sunscreen.
 Vendors on the outside sell food and drinks, but you can’t buy anything inside.
+The Palenque Ruins are hidden in a tropical jungle and it gets very warm and humid later in the day.

 Need more Mexico in your life?
 Skim through our blog and check out that little green button (and start dreaming about volunteering with ILP!)